eduarddrenth/excel-to-html-table/README.md

 This Fork's changes:

-* only process first 3 columns in first sheet
+* only process configurable number of columns and sheets
 * just plain table cells, no headings
 * wrap in html/body
 * entities only for & and <
 * deal with missing cels in third column
 * search function (help text in frisian)
+* utf-8 charset

 ## usage